 Action tables: PokerBros offers special tables that require everyone playing at them to play a certain percentage of hands or they are automatically removed from the table.

-These tables are perfect for you if you are the type of player who likes to gamble and hates playing with nits.
+These tables are perfect for you if you are the type of player who likes to play a lot of hands and hates playing with nits.

 Great software: PokerBros has the smoothest poker software with the most features and the fewest problems.
 They are constantly making improvements and adding new features every week.